violazhong/violazhong.github.io/index.md

 <img class='profile-picture' src='vzhong.jpeg'>

-### I'm a technology fellow currently at New York City Commission on Human Rights.
+### I'm a technology fellow at New York City Commission on Human Rights.
 My research focuses on fairness in machine learning, and algorithm accountability.
 I'm also very interested in the housing issue in New York City.

-### As you might find out, this website is still kind of in the nutshell.
-I'll catch up and upload some of my projects.
+### As you might find out, this website is still kind of in the nutshell, and this headshot obviously is too huge.
+But anyway, I'll catch up and upload some of my projects as well as share some resources I find useful during my own research, hopefully in the short forthcoming future.
-### You can contact me via my github: github.com/violazhong.
+### Any thoughts or ideas are welcomed to tell me.
+You can contact me via my github: github.com/violazhong.
 Thanks.